Security deposit admin is a compliance headache. Your leasing pipeline doesn’t have to be.

 Cleaning-focused templates organize deductions by room or by type of cleaning required.
 They should specify which cleaning tasks exceeded normal turnover cleaning and therefore justify a deduction.

-Template for Combined Deductions
+Template for Combined Security Deposit Deductions

 When multiple deduction types apply, organize the letter into clear sections: damage deductions, cleaning deductions, and unpaid charges.
 Use subtotals for each category before calculating the final total deduction amount.
 This organization helps tenants understand the different types of charges and makes disputes easier to resolve if the tenant contests only certain items.